-Each year the Weatherhead Center awards a limited number of small grants in two distinct categories—for faculty research projects of up to $10,000 and for author's workshops of up to $5,000—to individual scholars to conduct research relating to the core interests of the Center.
+Each year the Weatherhead Center awards a limited number of small grants for faculty research projects of up to $10,000 to individual scholars to conduct research relating to the core interests of the Center.
 This research focuses on international, transnational, global, and comparative national issues and may address contemporary or historical topics, including rigorous policy analysis, as well as the study of specific countries and regions outside the United States.

-All Faculty Associates of the Weatherhead Center are eligible for these small grants for faculty research projects and author's workshops.
+All Faculty Associates of the Weatherhead Center are eligible for these small grants for faculty research projects.

-Applicants for small grants for faculty research should submit a brief but detailed proposal narrative in addition to a budget, a two-page curriculum vitae, and a brief literature review.
+Applicants for small grants for faculty research should submit a brief, but detailed proposal narrative in addition to a budget, a two-page curriculum vitae, and a short literature review.

-Applicants are eligible for this category of funding once every three years, though unsuccessful candidates may apply again.
+Applicants are eligible for a small grant for faculty research once every three years, though unsuccessful candidates may apply again.

-Please direct all requests for substantive advice and all proposals to Steven B. Bloomfield.
+Please direct all requests for substantive advice and all proposals to the executive director, Theodore J. Gilman.

-The WCFIA Steering Committee evaluates research projects and author's workshops proposals and makes recommendations to the Center's director and the executive director.
+The WCFIA Steering Committee evaluates research project proposals and makes recommendations to the Center's director and the executive director.

 Proposals for small grants for faculty research projects are considered three times a year.
-The deadlines for 2012–2013 are October 1, 2012, February 1, 2013, and April 1, 2013.
-Funding will be available after July 1 for grants that are awarded in February and April.
+The deadlines every year are October 1, February 1, and April 1.
+Funding will be available after July 1 for grants that are awarded in April.

 Small grants for faculty research projects are normally for no more than $10,000.
-Small grants for author's workshops are normally for no more than $5,000.
 The funding available is limited; awards will be made through a competitive process, and not all proposals can be funded in an academic year.
 Faculty Associates are eligible for these research grants once every three years.
 Faculty should be aware of other sources for research funds including the Provost's Fund for Interfaculty Collaboration (PFIC).